delecateflower/evilcrypter/README.md

 =====================
-Then provide the full administrtor privelledges to the file command ---- chmod +x *
+Then provide the full administrtor privelledges to the file command ---- chmod +x * then do pip3 install rsa pip3 install cyrptography

 =====================
 directory encrypton !
 =====================
-make sure you know the directory to encrypt! then right the following commmand in the video
+make sure you know the directory to encrypt! then right the following commmand in the video command --- sudo python3 crypt.py --dirpath "path containing the directory to encrypt." !!remeber not to include a slash in the last directory.

 https://user-images.githubusercontent.com/122709369/212520536-8a65a65a-587d-4499-8abb-d8ab618c0bde.mp4